Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-key-provision.md

 - `content_key`: 128bit encryption key in base64.
 - `content_key_hex`: 128bit encryption key in base16.
 This one should be used with `mp4split`.
 - `laurl`: The PlayReady license server URL.
-- `service_id`: Unique VUDRM service ID for Vualto in Base64.
+- `service_id`: Unique Studio DRM service ID for JW Player in Base64.
-- `service_id_guid`: Unique VUDRM service ID for Vualto as a GUID.
+- `service_id_guid`: Unique Studio DRM service ID for JW Player as a GUID.
 - `key_iv`: Additional random value to strengthen the PlayReady encryption.
 - `checksum`: Extra security value required by some older PlayReady solutions.